background grid image

 Implications

 This project shows that Nix can not just unobtrusively but quite comfortably live alongside tools and processes that have zero awareness of Nix.
-I certainly could have “Nixifed” other parts of this pipeline but deliberately held back.
+I certainly could have “Nixified” other parts of this pipeline but deliberately held back.

 Introducing Nix into an organization can be a daunting process, especially if you want to boil the proverbial ocean and convert everything in sight—developing, building, deploying—to Nix.
 But what I hope to have shown here is that you can introduce Nix in a gentle, piecemeal way that yields immediate benefits while introducing few if any drawbacks.
 Using Nix to run a service locally and package it as a Docker image is a low-risk way to introduce Nix into a multifaceted software pipeline.
 So go head, pass this post along to your teammates or, even better, CTO or director of engineering.
 If you—or your superiors—have any lingering questions, feel more than free to reach out to us.